tamk2019/grep_JvW/grep.md

 grep -i 'MAKKARA' menu.txt
 ```

-will print out all the lines in menu.txt containing makkara, Makkara, maKKara (you get the point) - the switch -i turns off case snsistivity.
+will print out all the lines in menu.txt containing makkara, Makkara, maKKara (you get the point) - the switch -i turns off case sensitivity.

 #What is the averege flight velocity of an unlaiden swallow?